 In recent times, President Bill Clinton, Patti Labelle, Jennifer Lopez and tennis star Roger Federer have stayed here.

-In the 1920’s the world famous “Hawaiian Room” opened in what is now LQ.
+In the 1920’s the world famous “Hawaiian Room” opened.
 Guests had a hula of a time sipping coconut willies and watched live Hula performances.
 This space became synonymous with entertainer Arthur Godfrey, a well-known TV personality in the 1960’s.
 He broadcast his radio show live from the Hawaiian Room.
 Our recently renovated Arthur Godfrey Suite is homage to his legacy.

-Other nightclubs over the years at The Lexington included: Chateau Madrid, Playboy Club (bunnies with male counterparts called “Rabbits”) - in the 1980’s and most recently, before Latin Quarter, was a Denim & Diamonds outpost.
+Other nightclubs over the years at The Lexington included: Chateau Madrid, Playboy Club (bunnies with male counterparts called “Rabbits”) - in the 1980’s and most recently was a Denim & Diamonds outpost.

 Fun fact about our historic building: our current Starbucks entrance was the original hotel entrance; crown-molding with sculpture of Goddesses of each Season